trustbloc/docs/readthedocs/source/orb/batchwriter.md

 #### Nack Function

 If the [sidetree-core-go](https://github.com/trustbloc/sidetree-core-go) library has failed to successfully process the operations then the _Nack_ function is called.
-The _Nack_ function reposts the operations to the AMQP _operation_ queue so they may be retried (potentially by another server instance) and the operations are deleted from the database.
-Each operation message that is reposted to the _operation_ queue has a _retries_ header value which is incremented before it is reposted.
+The _Nack_ function reposts the operations to the AMQP _orb.operation_ queue so they may be retried (potentially by another server instance) and the operations are deleted from the database.
+Each operation message that is reposted to the _orb.operation_ queue has a _retries_ header value which is incremented before it is reposted.
 Once the maximum number of retries for an operation has been reached, the operation is discarded.

 ```{image} ../_static/orb/op-queue-cut.svg